 Depending on your rank and the length of your appointment at UBC, you may be eligible to receive benefits.
 Your department should have provided you with a letter of offer containing your payroll and benefits code.
 For more information on eligibility and benefits, please visit the Faculty Benefits information page.

 All British Columbia (BC) residents are required to have basic medical coverage through the BC Medical Services Plan (MSP).
 Foreign academics holding work permits are considered residents of BC by MSP.
 This also applies to accompanying family members who have the necessary documentations (Work Permit or Visitor Record).
 Please note that there is a three-calendar-month waiting period before you can be enrolled with MSP, although you can submit your application in advance.
-During this waiting period, we encourage you to have private coverage which can be purchased through David Cummings Insurance Services Ltd. (DCIS).
-This private coverage can also be obtained in the event that you are not eligible for medical coverage through BC MSP.
+During this waiting period, we encourage you to have private coverage.
+Further information on how to arrange private medical coverage is found on the UBC Benefits site.

 Foreign academics who are visitors to Canada and are issued a Visitor Permit rather than a Work Permit are not considered residents of BC.
-If you are issued a visitor permit you will need to arrange for medical coverage from your current insurance carrier or a private carrier, such as David Cummings Insurance Services.
+If you are issued a visitor permit you will need to arrange for medical coverage from your current insurance carrier or a private carrier, such as outline on the UBC Benefits site.

 Health care services are available on campus through the Campus Family Practice Unit.
 For information and appointments, call 604.822.5431.
 Emergency services at UBC Hospital (2211 Wesbrook Mall) are available between 8am and 10pm daily.